rayepps/blog/_posts/2016-08-02-Intuitive-vs-Explicit-Design.md

 intro: > # "tag:"
   Users don't want to be confused but they also don't want to be bombarded with so many directions its even more confusing.
 Let's find a balance.
-Hint: Intuitive wins.
 tags:
   - title: UI/UX
   - title: Design